Using the Tangent Mapper

 That’s the question you need to ask, leading to the answer: Buy a Colorist Control Surface.

-The point of buying a control surface is move your hands off your mouse and onto a piece of physical gear that allows you to make multiple corrections, simultaneously.
+The point of buying a control surface is to move your hands off your mouse and onto a piece of physical gear that allows you to make multiple corrections, simultaneously.
 When you’re able to make an adjustment to your midtone contrast, while also manipulating your highlight tint… you can try (and discard) multiple different solutions very rapidly.
 You’ll find better solutions, faster.

 In this Insight, you’ll learn how to massively increase your productivity with the Lumetri Color Effect

 In Part 2, we looked at the new integration of Premiere Pro CC 2015.3 with the Tangent Mapper.
 As you’ll see, the default mappings are a good starting point… but we can do better:

 - You’ll learn how the Tangent Mapper works